Skip Ribbon Commands

 First and Second Language Learners undertake the same curriculum and examinations.
 However, the VCAA uses the 2 language learner categories in the study score calculation process for VCE Modern Languages.

-For each applicable study, study scores will be calculated based on Second Language learners.
+For each applicable study, study scores will be calculated based on Second Language Learners.
 The outcomes from these calculations will then be applied to all students.
-This process maintains the rank order of all students within the study while making sure the study scores of Second Language learners are not impacted by First Language learners.
+This process maintains the rank order of all students within the study while making sure the study scores of Second Language Learners are not affected by First Language Learners.

 This applies to students enrolling in: Arabic, Armenian, Bengali, Bosnian, Chin Hakha, Croatian, Dutch, Filipino, French, German, Greek, Hebrew, Hindi, Hungarian, Italian, Karen, Khmer, Macedonian, Persian, Polish, Portuguese, Punjabi, Romanian, Russian, Serbian, Sinhala, Spanish, Swedish, Tamil, Turkish and Yiddish.

-Students will need to complete the Declaration for enrolment in VCE Modern Languages Units 3 and 4 form and submit it to their home school.
+Students must complete the Declaration for enrolment in VCE Modern Languages Units 3 and 4 form and submit it to their home school.
 Students should submit declaration forms to their home school with the relevant supporting documentation for the principal’s certification before they are enrolled in the language study.

-Students may only enrol in VM studies if they are completing a program that meets the specific program requirements for the VCE VM.
+Students may only enrol in VCE VM Literacy and VCE VM Numeracy studies if they are completing a program that meets the specific program requirements for award of the VCE VM.

-Schools are expected to run a VCE Vocational Major student eligibility report in VASS for all VCE VM students to make sure their program will allow completion of the VCE and the VCE VM program.
+Schools are expected to run a VCE VM student eligibility report in VASS for all VCE VM students to make sure their program will allow completion of the VCE and the VCE VM program (see the Minimum requirements section).
 If a student meets the requirements for satisfactorily completing the VCE, but not the requirements for the award of the Vocational Major appellation, the student will be awarded the VCE without an appellation.
-Schools should contact the Student Records and Results Unit if there are any concerns about the report.
+Schools should contact the Student Records and Results unit regarding any concerns about the report.

 • criteria for eligibility